GrixisTV/QuickWalker/README.md

 # Quick Walker Plugin for RuneLite

-This plugin enhances your Old School RuneScape experience by allowing you to walk to a location with just a right-click, eliminating the need to select the "Walk here" option from the context menu.
+A RuneLite plugin that enhances your Old School RuneScape experience by allowing you to walk to a location with just a right-click, eliminating the need to select the "Walk here" option from the context menu.

 ## Features